okeowo-cloud/alx-system_engineering-devops-1/README.md

-This is a project about shell and navigation, working on files and managing files on linux using terminal
+# ALX-system_engineering-devops
-# holberton-system_engineering-devops
+###### This is a project about shell and navigation, working on files and managing files on linux using terminal